project-oak/oak/oak_containers_system_image/README.md

   base image built with the old way has all files in the top level.
 We'll probably need to mimic that structure.
 There are lots of ways to do this, but it's not clear what the most correct one is.

+- The version with nvidia drivers is still largely untested and under development.